Top

 Common examples of medical malpractice include:

-• Misdiagnosis or delayed diagnosis: This occurs when a doctor fails to diagnose a medical condition on time, preventing the patient from receiving appropriate treatment and possibly leading to severe complications or even death.
+• Misdiagnosis or Delayed Diagnosis: This occurs when a doctor fails to diagnose a medical condition on time, preventing the patient from receiving appropriate treatment and possibly leading to severe complications or even death.
 A delayed diagnosis can also increase the severity of the disease due to the delay in treatment.

-• Medication errors: These errors occur when a doctor prescribes incorrect dosages or medications that interact with other drugs the patient may be taking, resulting in adverse reactions or even death.
+• Medication Errors: These errors occur when a doctor prescribes incorrect dosages or medications that interact with other drugs the patient may be taking, resulting in adverse reactions or even death.

-• Surgical errors: Surgical errors include operating on the wrong body part, leaving surgical instruments behind during surgery, performing unnecessary surgeries, and making mistakes during routine procedures, such as childbirth or an appendectomy.
+• Surgical Errors: Surgical errors include operating on the wrong body part, leaving surgical instruments behind during surgery, performing unnecessary surgeries, and making mistakes during routine procedures, such as childbirth or an appendectomy.

-• Anesthesia errors: Anesthesia errors occur when too little anesthesia is administered during a procedure, causing excessive pain for the patient, or when an overdose of anesthesia causes permanent brain damage or death from cardiac arrest or respiratory failure.
+• Anesthesia Errors: Anesthesia errors occur when too little anesthesia is administered during a procedure, causing excessive pain for the patient, or when an overdose of anesthesia causes permanent brain damage or death from cardiac arrest or respiratory failure.

-• Birth injuries: Injuries to a newborn or mother during childbirth due to medical negligence, including issues like improper use of forceps or vacuum extraction.
+• Birth Injuries: Injuries to a newborn or mother during childbirth due to medical negligence, including issues like improper use of forceps or vacuum extraction.

-• Radiology and imaging errors: Mistakes in reading X-rays, MRIs, or other diagnostic images can result in misdiagnoses or delayed treatment.
+• Radiology and Imaging Errors: Mistakes in reading X-rays, MRIs, or other diagnostic images can result in misdiagnoses or delayed treatment.

-• Emergency room errors: Errors that occur in the fast-paced environment of an emergency room, such as miscommunication, misdiagnosis, or delays in treatment.
+• Emergency Room Errors: Errors that occur in the fast-paced environment of an emergency room, such as miscommunication, misdiagnosis, or delays in treatment.

-• Hospital negligence: This can encompass a range of issues, including failure to maintain a safe and clean environment, inadequate staffing, and administrative errors.
+• Hospital Negligence: This can encompass a range of issues, including failure to maintain a safe and clean environment, inadequate staffing, and administrative errors.

-Common Causes of Medical Malpractice
+Common Causes of Medical Malpractice in Pittsburgh

 Several contributing factors can lead to medical malpractice, and it's often a combination of these factors that contribute to such cases.
 Here are some of the main contributing factors: